dotneet/bpush/INSTALL.md

 php scripts/generate_init_files.php
 ```

+4. Create database tables.

+Execute DDLs located in schema/*.sql on your database to create tables.

-4. cron
+5. cron

 Configure a cron for running these two files.

  - scripts/send.php (each minute)
  - scripts/watch_rss_feed.php (by 5 minutes)

-5. Setting a background process.
+6. Setting a background process.

 `scripts/notifier.php` is background worker that is run on PHP(client mode).
 Please set up a process monitoring tool to run this program as a daemon.